parallel-markets/handbook/security/processes.md

 1. If an account or password is suspected to have been compromised,  [contact the Security Team](#contacting-security) immediately.

 ### Multi-Factor Authentication :iphone:
 You must use [Multi-factor authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication) (aka, 2 Factor Authentication, aka 2FA) for every service that provides support, including all third-party tools and company applications.
 This second factor requirement can help prevent unauthorized users from being able to access accounts if one piece of evidence (such as password) is compromised.
-Note that 2FA is mandatory for most Parallel services.
+Note that 2FA is mandatory for all Parallel services that support it.
+As with passwords, you should never share 2FA codes with anyone, ever (including any co-workers, family, friends, enemies, frenemies or complete strangers).

 The following 2FA methods are acceptable: